5795: Wake-On-LAN Technology Used in Acronis Backup & Recovery 10 Advanced Editions

 Description

-Wake-on-LAN (WoL) technology is implemented in the advanced editions of Acronis Backup & Recovery 10.
+Wake-on-LAN (WoL) technology is implemented in the advanced editions of Acronis Backup Advanced.

 WoL is an Ethernet computer networking standard that allows a shut-down computer to be turned on remotely.
 Most modern motherboards with an embedded Ethernet controller support WoL.
 Wake-on-LAN must be enabled in the Power Management section of the motherboard's BIOS.
 It may also be necessary to configure the computer to reserve power for the network card when the system is shut down.